mattyoung101/omicron2d/README.md

 pandemic.
 Other than the name and developer, this project has no similarity or relation to Team Omicron.

 Omicron2D is currently an independent project consisting of only one developer: me, Matt Young (previously software engineer on the RoboCup Jr team).
 This means development will likely be very slow!
-However, any assistance or feedback is welcomed :)
+However, any feedback or assistance is welcomed (just open a GitHub issue).

 ## Project status

-Updated: 11 January 2021
+Updated: 3 February 2021

-A simple STRIPS-like planning algorithm and parser for a custom plan definition DSL has been implemented.
-Shouldn't be too long before the agents can move around semi-intelligently!

-The agent can localise its position and orientation to high levels of accuracy.
-An entire team of Omicron2D agents can be launched, who align themselves in a formation (which can be generated using a graphical editor).
+Currently working on movement behaviours like MoveToPoint to get the robot moving.

+Previously:

+- STRIPS planner and custom plan definition DSL mostly implemented
+- Agent can localise its position with high accuracy
+- All team members can join and align themselves in formation
+- Basic stuff like parser, networking, all works

 ## About the agents